 Description

-The bridge, also known as 'Seven Arches Bridge' carries a footpath over Roynton Lane.
-It is approached from the west by a short staircase with flanking walls which lead to a buttressed archway at the west end of the bridge with a voussoir of thin gritstone slates and a keystone of the same material.
-A single arch spans Roynston Lane, above which is a viaduct of seven smaller arches, all with voussoirs of thin gritstone slates.
-The bridges deck rises to the east and stone parapets are finished with thin gritstone slates.
-A stone staircase with flanking walls continues uphill from the east end of the bridge then divides into two and runs to either side of a small flat viewing area before continuing uphill as a single staircase with flanking walls.
+The bridge, also referred to as 'Seven Arches Bridge', carries a footpath over Roynton Lane.
+It is approached from the west by a short staircase with flanking walls that lead to a buttressed archway at the west end of the bridge.
+This archway features a voussoir made of thin gritstone slates and a keystone of the same material.
+The main arch spans Roynston Lane, above which there is a viaduct consisting of seven smaller arches, all with voussoirs of thin gritstone slates.
+The deck of the bridge rises towards the east, and the stone parapets are finished with thin gritstone slates.

-At the top of the staircase there is a single-storey flat-roofed summer house with a central rectangular entrance accessed by two steps and flanked by columns of thin, stacked gritstone.
-Slightly protruding bays to either side each have a centrally-placed three-light stone mullion window with rock-faced gritstone surrounds.
-Staircases with associated flanking walls lead upwards around the north, south and rear sides of the summer house and gave access to a viewing deck surrounded by a parapet on the roof.
-Access to the interior of the summer house and its viewing deck is blocked by iron railings.
+At the top of this staircase, there is a single-storey summer house with a flat roof.
+It features a central rectangular entrance accessed by two steps and flanked by columns made of thin, stacked gritstone.
+There are slightly protruding bays on either side, each containing a centrally-placed three-light stone mullion window with rock-faced gritstone surrounds.
+Additional staircases with flanking walls lead upwards around the north, south, and rear sides of the summer house, providing access to a viewing deck on the roof that is surrounded by a parapet.
+However, access to the interior of the summer house and its viewing deck is currently blocked by iron railings.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.